Last updated: May 2026

 Yet most sites still publish a vague "ships in 2-3 business days."
 They don't show that 98% of orders actually ship within that window.

 Why?
 Because systems are fragmented.
 Fulfillment data lives in one platform, inventory in another, and tracking in a third.
-Creating a single source of truth is hard.
+Creating a single source of truth is hard, which is also how growing brands manage Ecommerce fulfillment risk separates the operators from the marketers.

 But brands that make this data visible see measurable gains: